suixinsuo/olympus-protocol/docs/OlympusIndex.md

 function withdraw() external onlyOwnerOrWhitelisted(WhitelistKeys.Maintenance) whenNotPaused returns(bool);
 ```
 #### &emsp;Description
 > This function is for index's manager.
-Investors that has requested to withdraw their investment will get their investment back after the index's management execute this function.
+Investors that has requested to withdraw their investment will get their investment back after the index's management executes this function.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.